 I would like to thank all of my team and other officers who have supported the process and have worked so hard to meet this challenging target.
-In addition, my thanks also go to the Council's management team and all Council services who have managed the budgets throughout the year in order to bring actual expenditure in at the year-end under budget whilst delivering on service promises.
+In addition, my thanks also go to the team and services who have managed the budgets throughout the year in order to bring actual expenditure in at the year-end under budget whilst delivering on service promises.